Articles

 Core Milestones Already Released (Q1–Q2 2026)

 DeepSeek-R1 (January 2026): Cemented Chinese AI labs’ competitive standing in frontier reasoning models.
-Achieved a 70.0% single-pass pass rate on AIME 2024—on par with OpenAI’s o1.
+Achieved a 70.0% pass rate on AIME 2024—on par with OpenAI’s o1.
 Released under the Apache 2.0 license, it immediately triggered a global reassessment of open-source frontier capabilities.

-- Qwen3-235B: MMLU score of 87.1—the new quality ceiling for open-weight models
+Qwen3 Series (April 2026, Apache 2.0): - Qwen3-235B: MMLU score of 87.1—the new quality ceiling for open-weight models

 - Qwen3-30B-A3B (MoE, only 3B activated parameters): MMLU score of 79.4—delivers GPT-4o–level performance at roughly the inference cost of a 3B model, establishing a new benchmark for cost-performance efficiency

-- Verification: QwenLM/Qwen3 GitHub
+- Verified at: QwenLM/Qwen3 GitHub

 DeepSeek-R1-0528 (May 2026):